zer2/fantasy-basketball-optimizer/notes.md

 The most important weaknesses to keep in mind for H-scoring are
 * There is no implicit handling of value above replacement differences across positions.
-If the algorithm is leaning towards centers to align with its punting strategy, you might want to pick players of other positions even if they have slightly lower H-scores
+If the algorithm is leaning towards centers to align with its punting strategy, you might want to pick players of other positions even if they have slightly lower H-scores.
+The degree to which you should do this depends on how strict your league is on position players vs. utilities
 * The algorithm does not adjust for the choices of other players.
 If you notice another player pursuing a particular punting strategy, you might want to avoid that strategy for yourself
 * The extension of H-scoring to Rotisserie implemented in this tool is not described in the paper.